Art (integration) is for everyone.

 • One-on-one support from experts in the Stanley Museum of Art and the Center for Teaching.

-• The opportunity to apply for $500 in funding to assess the impact of their coursework in summer 2027.
+• The opportunity to apply for $500 in funding to assess the impact of their course in summer 2027.

-• The option to share the results of your work during the ArtInfuse Teaching Program Showcase in fall 2027.
+• The option to share the results of their work during the ArtInfuse Teaching Program Showcase in fall 2027.

 Applications for the program are due by May 13.
 Faculty in all tracks are eligible to apply.
 Selected participants will be notified by late May and the program will begin at the start of the fall 2026 semester.